Contact Academic Affairs

 Submissions to the IRB for review should be made with an appropriate amount of time to allow review BEFORE these dates.
 A protocol that is expected to require expedited review should be submitted at least three weeks before the next review date, while a protocol expected to require full review should be submitted at least eight weeks before the next review date.

-Download the document IRB Policies and Procedures.
+Download the IRB Policies and Procedures

 All research proposals involving human subjects must be submitted for IRB review.
 The IRB Chair will determine the level of review necessary for a project.
 Proposals will fall into one of three categories, as determined by the IRB Chair: Full Review, Expedited Review or Exempt.

-Research involving human subjects that poses very little or no foreseeable risk to the health or welfare of the research subjects is generally exempt from an expedited or full-board review.
+Research involving human subjects that pose very little or no foreseeable risk to the health or welfare of the research subjects is generally exempt from an expedited or full-board review.
 Proposals will be deemed exempt by the Board Chair, with a report made to the full Board.

-Research involving human subjects that poses minimal foreseeable risk to the health or welfare of the research subjects can be expedited by the IRB Chair.
+Research involving human subjects that pose minimal foreseeable risk to the health or welfare of the research subjects can be expedited by the IRB Chair.
 Projects eligible for expedited review will be voted on by three Board members chosen by the IRB Chair.